 Source: own research

 The analysis shows significant results for the attendance factor for all three constructs.
-Using Pearson test the results show a moderate positive connection between attendance and the cognitive construct.
-Also a moderate positive connection was evident between attendance and the affective.
-And a strong positive connection was evident between attendance and the behaviour construct (see details in Table 3.4.1).
-It is possible to say that the stronger the attitude is the higher the attendance is, and that the behaviour has a very strong influence, more that the affective or cognitive parts of the attitude.
+When using Pearson’s test, the results show a moderate positive connection between attendance and the cognitive construct.
+Also a moderate positive connection was evident between attendance and the affective construct, and a strong positive connection was evident between attendance and the behaviour construct (see details in Table 3.4.1).
+It is possible to say that the stronger the attitude is, the higher the attendance is, and that behaviour has a very strong influence, stronger than the affective or cognitive parts of the attitude.

 Table 3.4.2.
-Spearman's rank correlation coefficient of the attitude constructs and ticket buying habits.
+Spearman's rank correlation coefficient between the attitude constructs and ticket-buying habits.